From BR Bullpen

 He then signed with Toledo to start his major league career, and made his debut with a noteworthy team that featured perhaps the first black players, Fleet Walker and Welday Walker.
 Welch was said to be good friends on the team with Tony Mullane and Sam Barkley, the two best players on the team.
 Welch was the regular centerfielder but also played a couple games at catcher.

 In the 1886 post-season play, Welch stole home on a high pitch that may have been a pitch-out, one that King Kelly juggled.
 It came to be known as the "$15,000 slide" because his steal constituted the winning run and $15,000 was the amount that the winning players were supposed to share.
 On June 16, 1887, he was at the center of a huge brawl in a game against the Baltimore Orioles, when he bowled over second baseman Bill Greenwood in the 9th inning with the score tied at 8.
 Thousands of fans ran on to the field calling for Welch's arrest - or worse, and police had to intervene to break up the riot.
-The game was called, while Welch was whisked away from the ballpark while Baltimore, MD native Dave Foutz, his teammates, talked to the crowd to calm them down.
+The game was called, and Welch was whisked away from the ballpark while Baltimore, MD native Dave Foutz, his teammate, talked to the crowd to calm them down.
 However, when Welch got to the train station to escape town, another mob had gathered, and he had to stay with his teammates at the team hotel, with more fans gathered around with hostile intentions.
-A curt hearing was held the next day, where some Orioles fans asked for charges to be laid, but Greenwood pleaded in his favor, saying the play was nothing out of the ordinary for a baseball game.
+A court hearing was held the next day, where some Orioles fans asked for charges to be laid, but Greenwood pleaded in his favor, saying the play was nothing out of the ordinary for a baseball game.
 Welch was released but kept out of that day's game in order to appease tensions.

 After 1887 he was traded to the Philadelphia Athletics, where, it is said, he played for the highest salary ever commanded by an outfielder, and also served as team captain.